robkuz/robkuz.github.io/_posts/2017-12-18-Dependency-Management.md

     }
 ```

-and then there will be a redifined function and a call like this
+and then there will be a redefined function and a call like this
 ```fsharp
 module HighLevelBiz =
     let someHighLevelBizFn (deps:SomeDependencyType) realVal =